 Projects in theme 3

-Project leader: Marie-Josée Fortin
+Project leader: Marie-Josée Fortin, University of Toronto

-Summary: This integrative project aims to predict Canadian lake health status in the face of land use and climate change.
+Summary: This integrative project aims to predict Canadian lake health status in the face of land-use and climate change.
 We will combine spatio-temporal data from remote sensing, morphometric, and watershed property data as well as lake biogeochemistry data.
 Specifically, we will (1) Develop analytical regionalization methodologies and software tools to integrate the results from the large-scale sampling and to produce maps of the status of lake health.
 (2) Develop baseline and indicator data of lake health using paleolimnological, morphological, and climate data.
 (3) Integrate existing databases to determine trends and potential regions where lakes have comparable trajectories through time in terms of health status.
 (4) Quantify how temporal and spatial patterns in the water quality index change to gain an understanding of the key scales acting on lakes.
 (5) Model the relationships among the water quality index, biogeochemistry, land use and climatic data.
 (6) Provide a platform to merge several existing databases having different spatial extents, spatial and temporal resolutions, and data types, one of the core developments of the Network will be to integrate such diverse databases using metadata standards using existing software and platforms.
 Such integrated databases will allow the Network to map lake health accounting for land-use change and climate change.